 Students will develop an understanding of the skills and strategies involved in a choice of individual and dual sports.
 A variety of lifetime sports are offered within the curriculum to enhance the student's self-concept and personal well-being.
-Activities for Individual & Dual Lifetime in trimesters 1 and 3 include tennis, archery, golf, pickleball, badminton, pool games, self defense, curling, bowling, and broomball.
-Activities for Individual & Dual Lifetime in trimester 2 include cross country skiing, curling, badminton, pickleball, table tennis, pool games, bowling, broomball, biathlon, snowshoe, self-defense and softball.
+Activities for Individual & Dual Lifetime in trimesters 1 and 3 include tennis, archery, golf, pickleball, badminton, pool games, bowling, and broomball.
+Activities for Individual & Dual Lifetime in trimester 2 include cross country skiing, curling, badminton, pickleball, table tennis, pool games, bowling, broomball, biathlon, and softball.

-Fee applies to in-class bowling, and curling and self-defense field trips.
+Fee applies to in-class bowling, golf, and Skate City field trips.